 Jessica Crandall Having a father who taught physical education and coached multiple sports, Jessica learned the value of exercise right from the start.
 Her main sport growing up was gymnastics, however needed some cross training in the off season once she got to high school.
-She followed her brother’s lead and joined the cross country team, however didn’t quite fall in love with running right away.
-It wasn’t until during and after college that she started to really find a passion for running - doing many 5Ks and a few adventure races with her older brothers, soon moving onto 10Ks, half marathons to full marathons in 2004.
-After an injury and career change, a dozen marathons followed from 2008 on, including 2 Bostons.
-Her first taste of an ultra race came with the Ragnar Cape Cod in 2017 in which her team took first for female ultra.
-She also was part of the first place female ultra team at RiMaConn in 2019 and was now hooked on pushing farther than 26.2.
-The Covid pandemic put on hold plans for her first 50K in 2020 as many races were cancelled, however she instead ran a few virtual challenges including 3 marathons, and eventually completed an in-person 8 hour race, finishing with just over 40 miles.
-Now she’s found the thrill of running trails and is looking forward to exploring new areas and seeing just how far she can push.
-Outside of running, Jessica works as a registered dietitian for cardiac/heart failure patients and has a passion for the plant-based diet.
-She also loves spending time with her husband and 2 very energetic kids, who she hopes one day will join her on some runs.
+She followed her brother’s lead and joined the cross-country team, however didn’t quite fall in love with running right away.
+It wasn’t until during and after college that she started to really find a passion for running - doing many 5Ks and a few adventure races with her older brothers, soon moving onto half marathons then full marathons in 2004.
+After an injury and career change, a dozen marathons followed from 2008 on, including 2 Boston’s.
+Her first taste of an ultra-race came with the Ragnar Cape Cod in 2017 in which her team took first for female ultra.
+She also was part of the first-place female ultra-team at RiMaConn in 2019 and was now hooked on pushing farther than 26.2.
+The Covid pandemic put on hold plans for her first 50K in 2020, but she did eventually complete an 8-hour race, finishing with just over 40 miles.
+Now she’s hooked on running trails and has completed several timed loop races, 3 Traprock 50Ks, finishing 2nd female in 2023; the Vermont 50 mile in 2021; and Vermont 100 mile in 2022, finishing as 6th female in just under 23 hours.
+Looking ahead, Jessica is most interested in the 100-mile distance because it has a strong pull as the journey involves a lot of on the fly problem-solving and truly tests the endurance of both body and mind.
+Outside of running, Jessica works as a registered dietitian at a diabetes clinic, and has a passion for the plant-based diet.
+She also loves spending time with her husband and 2 kids, who every so often will join her on a run.

 Chris Deming Chris' first contact with running was with the track team at Broadview Junior High School in Danbury, CT in 1981. where he competed in the mile.
 He mostly stopped running when he started high school, and didn't start regular running again until in his late thirties.
 In 2004, the sedentary lifestyle had him weighing an uncomfortable and unhealthy 275 lbs.
 To lose some weight, he started running on a treadmill every other day.
 After a year of this, he started racing 5K road races, and found that he really liked the competition and the training plus the improvement in his waistline.
 He started running dozens of races each year - mostly in Western Connecticut - first on roads and eventually adding mountain and trail races to the mix, varying in distance from 1 Mile to the marathon to 50 Kilometers.